 While humorous, this anecdote exemplified what Barakeh called “the impression of colonization” that still exists about Syria and the Arab world more generally — an impression of violence, backwardness, and suffering that is perpetuated through the work Barakeh and his peers are pressured to produce, and an impression that is preserved through narrative-altering translations.
 Al-Asheq also mentioned the generalizations that plague his daily life as a public figure, saying that “when some terrorist attack happens, I need to say something, I need to say I’m sorry — but why should I say sorry, I mean, it’s not my fault.
 But yeah, you always have this gaze that the Arabs, those are your people.”

-Caroline Assad, a translator and publisher in Berlin, said that, while she isn’t an author herself, as a “non-German person, I feel like I am pushed into a certain corner, and definitely have to encounter migration debates.
+Caroline Assad, the Executive Manager of the non-profit association WIR MACHEN DAS in Berlin, said that while she isn’t an author herself, as a “non-German person, I feel like I am pushed into a certain corner, and definitely have to encounter migration debates.
 It’s very difficult to be completely indifferent towards it or unattached to it.”
-Yet Caroline said that her organization, the Weiter Schreiben project, seeks to “shift the consciousness” of European readers who have these internal biases, asserting that she wants German audiences to come to readings and “expect a story about a migrant who came here through the Mediterranean, but then see an author who is actually an artist, and who is completely different than they imagined.”
+Caroline said her organization’s Weiter Schreiben project, publishing the stories of refugee writers, seeks to “shift the consciousness” of European readers who have these internal biases.
+She wants German audiences to come to readings and “expect a story about a migrant who came here through the Mediterranean, but then see an author who is actually an artist, and who is completely different than they imagined.”

 Encountering the “Other”: What’s the Draw of Syrian Literature?